Carolina Lizárraga

 Carolina Lizárraga Houghton (born 25 March 1970) is a Peruvian lawyer, jurist, and politician who serves as a member of the Congress of the Republic of Peru (PM), representing the Lima constituency.

 A graduate of the Pontifical Catholic University of Peru and Yale Law School, Lizárraga pursued a career in the Peruvian Judiciary.
 From 2002 to 2007, she served as judge of the Superior Court of Justice of Lima, and was appointed by President Alan García to the National Anticorruption Office.
 Dubbed as the "anticorruption tsarina" by the media, she resigned in July 2008, in the midst of criticisms of the agency's creation.
 She was reappointed as judge to the Lima Superior Court in September 2010, serving until her resignation in December 2014.

 Entering politics for the 2016 general election, Lizárraga was selected to run for the second vice presidency, as part of the All for Peru ticket led by Julio Guzmán as the presidential nominee.
 The ticket was eventually disqualified by the National Elections Jury, amid party irregularities in the nominating process.
 In the aftermath of the election, she founded the Purple Party, alongside Julio Guzmán and Francisco Sagasti.
 Elected to the Peruvian Congress at the 2020 parliamentary election, she ran against Guzmán for the party's presidential nomination for the 2021 general election.
 She ultimately placed second in the primary election, as Guzmán won the nomination.

 Early life and education

 Lizárraga was born in Lima on 25 March 1970.
-She started her elementary education at Santa María School of Piura, and finished her high school education at the Sagrados Corazones Belén School, in the city of Lima.
+She started her elementary education at Santa María School of Piura, and finished her high school education at the Colegio Sagrados Corazones Belén, in the city of Lima.

 Upon graduating from high school, Lizárraga was admitted to the Pontifical Catholic University of Peru, where she attained a law degree.
 She completed a Master of Laws (LL.M.) at Yale Law School, as well as a master's degree in Legal Argumentation at the University of Alicante, and doctoral studies in Criminal Law at the University of Salamanca.

 In 2015, she returned to the Pontifical Catholic University of Peru to study psychology, graduating in 2020 with a bachelor's degree.